Get to know our leadership team

 John Pierce is the Co-Chair and Lead Portfolio Manager of the Oberlin Finance and Investment Club.
 Under Pierce’s leadership the club has doubled it's membership, and has outperformed its benchmark for the second straight year.
 Since taking over leadership of the club in the fall of 2015, Pierce has revamped the club’s investment strategy, placing greater emphasis on fundamental valuation techniques.
 Pierce was instrumental in bringing multiple Training the Street seminars to Oberlin’s campus making Oberlin 1 of 60 undergraduate institutions to offer these opportunties to its students.

-For the summer of 2017 Pierce will join Morgan Stanley's Fixed Income Sales and Trading team.
+Upon graduation in the spring of 2018, Pierce will join Nomura Securties as an analyst in the Global Markets group.
+During the summer of 2017 Pierce worked in Morgan Stanley's Fixed Income Sales and Trading division, as a Summer Analyst.
 During the summer 2016, Pierce worked as a Summer Analyst on the High Grade Fixed Income Portfolio team at PineBridge Investments in New York.
 While at PineBridge, Pierce analyzed and reported on credit quality across current and perspective holdings.
 Additionally, Pierce built models to analyze relative value across the IG Credit sectors, and analyze pre-payment risk of securities within the team’s Securitized Products position.
 During summer of 2015 Pierce worked as a Summer Analyst in the Investment Banking Group at KGS-Alpha Capital Markets in New York.
 At KGS, Pierce’s primary responsibilities included, the creation pricing models, industry research and transaction modeling.
 Over winter terms, Pierce spent time at MIAC Analytics and Westfield Research.
 At MIAC in 2016, Pierce worked on the Whole Loan Trading Desk, where his primary responsibilities included loan tape analysis and stratification, as well as cash flow modeling.
 At Westfield Research in 2015, Pierce worked in a research function, providing historical data analysis of futures contracts in hopes of determining calendar roll optimization.

 Pierce’s other on campus activates include tutoring Intermediate Macroeconomics, Principles of Finance, Introductory Economics and Introductory Statistics.
 Additionally, John is a member of the Oberlin Men’s Lacrosse where he is an offensive midfielder, and a member of the conference's Academic Honor Roll.